IADR/AADOCR Award, Fellowship, and Grant Recipient Selection Policy and Procedures

 After approval by the Board of Directors, the following actions will take place:

-- Award recipient notification letters are sent.
+- Award recipient notification letters and/or email notifications are sent.

-- Award recipient photos are collected.
+- Award recipient photos are collected for Opening Ceremonies recognition.

 - Post-Presentation: Recognition of awardees will appear on the appropriate award website and in the Annual Report.